Hundreds rally outside Trump Tower in New York to protest white supremacy

-Three days after a clash of white supremacists and anti-racism protesters left one woman dead and dozens injured in Charlottesville, Virginia, President Donald Trump surfaced before a dazed nation to at long last call out the violence that had transpired as racism and bigotry.
+Three days after a clash of white supremacists and anti-racism protesters left one woman dead and dozens injured in Charlottesville, Virginia, President Donald Trump surfaced before a dazed nation to call out the violence that had transpired as racism and bigotry at long last.

 “Racism is evil,” Trump said.
 “And those who cause violence in its name are criminals and thugs — including the KKK, neo-Nazis and other hate groups.”

-But for the thousands of people who showed up to a smattering of rallies and solidarity marches staged outside Trump Tower in New York City on Monday evening, the president’s words were a bucket of ice water on a violent blaze in America that was left to burn out of control for far too long.
+But for the thousands of people who showed up to a smattering of rallies and solidarity marches staged outside Trump Tower in New York City on Monday evening, the president’s words were a bucket of ice water on a violent blaze that has been left to burn out of control in America for far too long.

 At one rally sponsored by Resisters and Refuse Fascism, two grassroots NYC activist organizations, protesters assembled to stand against “Trump, white supremacy, Nazi[s] and ideology of hatred,” according to the event’s Facebook page.